Workout Tank Fabric Setup

 • Outdoor summer training

-This defines weight and structure.
+This determines the right fabric weight and structure.

 2. Choose Fabric Structure